 This is available any size like 16" x 9" for $125.00

 Or even a 60" x 33.75" for $1,426.00.

 HD Matte Metal?
-This is a Dye Sublimation print - the highest quality available - heat transferred onto Chromaluxe Aluminum - the finest aluminum for photos.
-I get the matte finish to eliminate all reflections and reduce glare compared with any framed print with glass.
-There is no comparison and I can even get quality custom wood frames designed specifically for metal at a very reasonable cost.
+These are Dye Sublimation prints - the highest quality available - heat transferred onto Chromaluxe Aluminum - the finest aluminum for photos.
+I get the matte finish to eliminate ALL reflections and reduce glare compared with any framed print with glass.
+There is no comparison.
+I can even get quality custom wood frames designed specifically for these metal images at a very reasonable cost.
 Everyone who has purchased one has been blown away, as have I. Nothing else compares.

 This image is a completely unique image not available anywhere else as no one else was on this pier that morning.

 Obviously, we do not have two suns - and this is NOT a Photoshop trick, either!